Billy Graham, preacher to millions, adviser to U.S. presidents, dies at 99

 Graham’s other four children were also evangelists.

+When Graham began his ministry in 1950, he would preach under a tent he called a “canvas cathedral,” DeMoss said.
+He said having Graham’s funeral service under a tent is a reminder of how his ministry began.

+Graham himself “personally approved the planning and details of the service some years ago,” said DeMoss, speaking at a press conference in Charlotte on Wednesday night.

-Graham managed to maintain his public integrity even as other TV star evangelists such as Jim Bakker and Jimmy Swaggart were hit in the 1980s by financial and sex scandals.
+Graham maintained his public integrity even as other TV star evangelists such as Jim Bakker and Jimmy Swaggart were hit in the 1980s by financial and sex scandals.
 To keep his reputation pristine, Graham had a policy of never being alone with any woman other than Ruth.

 Graham’s closest presidential relationship was with Nixon, who offered him any government job he wanted - including ambassador to Israel.
 It turned out to be a painful relationship for Graham, who said Nixon and his circle misled him on the Watergate scandal.